The great part about being a windbag writer is I know before I even put pen to paper I know that I need to call this ‘Part 1’.

 This intuitively contradicts the idea of a memoryless process, because the buying and selling of derivatives due to delta hedging at previous times substantially impacts the movement of the underlying (as well as makes it non-linear except in the simplest examples, due to gamma hedging).

 To put it even more simply, the net delta represented by the open derivatives on X represents an additive force to random changes in the underlying spot price.
 As we can see stepping from time t to t+e, given open call delta we can anticipate even in a random walk scenario that the spot should move in a path dependent manner given derivative positions previously opened on the asset.
-More interestingly, this is a generalizable effect that should exist independent of equities, for example, but in any market or market-like environment where hedged derivatives can exist.

 This is where the Toy Model example ends, however, and we have to consider how assets move in real life.